Transactional emails - benefits & examples

 Transactional Emails: Definition, Benefits, and Examples

-Transactional emails are usually considered boring and just a means to share the required information.
-But what if you are missing out on massive untapped potential.
+Transactional emails are usually considered boring and just a means to share required information.
+But what if you are missing out on massive untapped potential?

 On average, the open rate for transactional emails is over 80%.
 That means a much higher probability of people reading your message and getting acquainted with your brand.

-And once you get the audience’s attention, the rest becomes slightly more manageable.
+Once you gain the audience’s attention, the rest becomes much more manageable.

-In this article, we will see what transactional emails are and how they can power your customer engagement strategy.
+In this article, we will explore what transactional emails are and how they can strengthen your customer engagement strategy.

 Table of Contents